blinkletter/UsingGAMESS/7_Butadiene.md

 # Butadiene: Transition State for Rotation

 We expect butadiene to prefer a flat syn or anti conformation.
 These two possibile conformations are designated "*s-cis*" and "*s-trans*".
 The "s" referrs to the $\sigma$ bond involved.
 There should be an energy maximum when the torsion angle is 90˚ due to the loss of cojugation in when the two $\pi$ bonds are orthogonal.

 The change in electronic structure as the central bond rotates is similar to a chemical reaction.
-Molecular orbitals are being substatially changed.
-We could view the highest energy point in the rotational energy profile as a transition state in the change from syn to anti.
+Molecular orbitals are being substatially changed and we proceed from one stable conformation to another.
+We could view the highest energy point in this potential energy profile for rotation as a transition state in the change from *s-cis* to *s-trans*.
 In this chapter we will explore the rotational potential energy profile for butadiene and introduce the concept of optimizing a transition state structure.

 We will model butadiene and determine its most stable configuration in the *s-trans* and *s-cis* rotational conformers.
 We will then estimate the energy difference between the two conformers using different levels of theory and use these values to estimate the equilibrium constant between the two states.
-We will then scan through a rotation of the central bond to locate the highest energy structure along the path.
-We will then use the energy barrier to calculate an estimate for the rate of the process for rotating between the conformations and draw a conclusion as to whether there is a barrier to rotation.
+We will  scan through a rotation of the central bond to locate the highest energy structure along the path.
+We will  use the energy barrier to calculate an estimate for the rate of the process for rotating between the conformations and draw a conclusion as to whether there is a barrier to rotation.

 Finally we will use an optimized structure that is near the energy maximum as a starting point for optimizing the structure of the transition state for the bond rotation.